OWASP/Top10/2017/en/0x06-release-notes.md

 **New issues, supported by data**

-* A4:2017 XML External Entity (XXE) is a new category primarily supported by SAST data sets.
+* **A4:2017 - XML External Entity (XXE)** is a new category primarily supported by SAST data sets.

 **New issues, supported by the community**

 We asked the community to provide insight into two forward looking weakness categories.
 After 516 peer submissions, and  removing issues that were already supported by data (such as Sensitive Data Exposure and XXE), the two new issues are

-* A8:2017-Insecure Deserialization, responsible for one of the worst breaches of all time, and
+* **A8:2017 - Insecure Deserialization**, responsible for one of the worst breaches of all time, and
-* A10:2017-Insufficient Logging and Monitoring, the lack of which can prevent or significantly delay malicious activity and breach detection, incident response and digital forensics.
+* **A10:2017 - Insufficient Logging and Monitoring**, the lack of which can prevent or significantly delay malicious activity and breach detection, incident response and digital forensics.

 **Retired, but not forgotten**